 (1 hour of theory per week) This course is designed to provide the student with the requisite skills for safe administration of medications and parenteral solutions.
 Knowledge of systems of measurement, conversion within and between systems and dosage calculations are included.
 Students are introduced to understanding physician orders, the "six rights of medication administration" and methods of administering medications via selected routes.
 Legal implications of documentation and scope of practice are discussed.

-Prerequisite: All 100-level Nursing courses MA 101 or equivalent.
+Prerequisite: MA 101 or equivalent.